Royal College of Physicians and Surgeons of Glasgow: Faculty of Dental Surgery

-The four surgical Colleges in the UK and Ireland received authorisation, through legislation laid out in The Dentist Act of 1878, to establish a qualification through examination that would lead to registration on the Dentist Register.
+The four surgical colleges in the UK and Ireland received authorisation, through legislation laid out in the Dentists Act 1878 (41 & 42 Vict. c.
+33), to establish a qualification through examination that would lead to registration on the Dentist Register.
 The dentist act of 1984 now supersedes this.
 The register was held by the General Medical Council at that time.
 The first examination took place in 1879 and 'the Licence in Dental Surgery' was awarded by the Faculty of Physicians and Surgeons of Glasgow.

-In 1935, the College decided to create a Dental Committee that could provide advice on dental matters.
+In 1935, the college decided to create a Dental Committee that could provide advice on dental matters.
 In 1967 this committee became known as the Dental Council.

 1968 saw formation of the Joint Committee for Higher Training in Dentistry by the four Royal Colleges of Edinburgh, England, Glasgow and Ireland.

-In 1990 a Dental Faculty was established to recognise the increasing role of Dental Fellows in the College.
+In 1990 a Dental Faculty was established to recognise the increasing role of Dental Fellows in the college.
 As a result, the Convenor of Dental Council was elevated to that of Dean.